kikibennett/Walter-Bennett-Photos/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid=photo4 %}
+{% include feature/jumbotron.html objectid="photo4" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About Walter Bennett" %}

 ## About the Collection